simplymathematics/deckard_paper/paper.md

 While tools such as `mlflow`[@mlflow], Weights & Biases[@wandb], `optuna`[@optuna], and Kubernetes[@k8s] provide essential infrastructure for model tracking and experiment management, `deckard` occupies a different position in the ML ecosystem---focusing specifically on configurable, adversarially robust experimentation.

-Unlike MLflow and Weights & Biases, which emphasize logging, visualization, and reproducibility for various ML frameworks, deckard enforces reproducibility by construction through its declarative, YAML-driven configuration system built on Facebook's hydra configuration management tool.
+Unlike MLflow and Weights & Biases, which emphasize logging, visualization, and reproducibility for various ML frameworks, deckard enforces reproducibility by construction through its declarative, YAML-driven configuration system built on Facebook's hydra[@hydra] configuration management tool.
 In contrast to cloud-management software like Kubernetes ---which is a general-purpose container orchestration platform---`deckard` abstracts away orchestration details and offers native support for parallel and distributed experimentation, tailored to ML workflows involving attack/defense cycles, model retraining, or optimisation.
-While deckard integrates tightly with IBM's Adversarial Robustness Toolbox (`art`), the software is designed to be easily extensible to other attack frameworks.
+While deckard integrates tightly with IBM's Adversarial Robustness Toolbox [@art], the software is designed to be easily extensible to other attack frameworks.
 The human- and machine-readable parameter configuration system allows researchers to declaratively define end-to-end pipelines that span data sampling, preprocessing, model training, attack generation, defense evaluation, multi-objective optimisation, and visualisation.
 Tools like `ray`[@ray], `optuna`[@optuna], or `nevergrad`[@nevergrad] offer components of this pipeline (_e.g._, hyperparameter search or configuration management), but lack unified support for adversarial ML, verification, or auditability at scale.
 While `deckard` complements these existing tools, and in many cases can be integrated with them, its primary contribution is in automating and verifying adversarial ML experiments in a way that is both extensible and framework-agnostic.